 LFM came first; Markua is its replacement.

-To write in LFM or Markua, you need to be in Dropbox, GitHub or Bitbucket writing mode, or you need to be writing in our in-browser text editor.
+To write in LFM or Markua, you need to be in Dropbox or GitHub writing mode, or you need to be writing in our in-browser text editor.

 Both LFM and Markua are dialects of Markdown.
 Markua is newer and better than LFM, but there are still some advanced features in Markua that aren't finished yet.